 I couldn’t blame the appliance.
 If I’d bothered to empty the crumb tray more often, I would not be in this predicament.
 Twice a year just wasn’t good enough.

 Okay, I'd killed my toaster.
 Lesson learned.
-After hiding the appliance’s still gleaming carcass in my back porch, I headed for the office and logged in to Amazon.com.
+After hiding the appliance’s still gleaming carcass on my back porch, I headed for the office and logged in to Amazon.com.

-There were plenty of options ranging from sixteen-dollar cheapies to units priced at well over two-hundred dollars.
+There were plenty of options ranging from $16 cheapies to units priced at well over $200.
 The Nostalgia RT0S200 caught my eye.
 It was reasonably priced and quite attractive in a 1950s retro style.

 This toaster weighs in at three pounds.
 It is 6.5 inches across, 7.5 inches high, and 10.5 inches deep.

 Two bagel-sized slots pierce the stainless-steel upper surface.
 The main body of this unit is composed of red plastic, although the front is colored white.
 A green and white variation is also available.

 Retro decals and shiny plastic racing stripes add contrast and color to the design.
 The front of this toaster includes a lever, a rotating timing dial, and buttons used to defrost, toast bagels, and cancel operations.

 The power cord is three feet long and can be wrapped around the bottom of the unit when a shorter length is more desirable.